How much B Vitamins (including B12, B6, and Folate) should I take daily?

 General Population

 For the general adult population, the recommended daily intake of vitamin B12 is approximately 2.4 micrograms (µg) per day.
-This recommendation is based on the vitamin's role in maintaining healthy nerve cells and producing DNA.
+This recommendation is based on the vitamin's role in maintaining healthy nerve cells and producing DNA6.

 Special Populations: Vegetarians and Vegans

 Vegetarians and vegans are at a higher risk of vitamin B12 deficiency due to the vitamin's primary presence in animal products.
-A study suggests that a sublingual dosage of 50 µg/day (350 µg/week) is effective in maintaining adequate B12 levels in these populations, compared to a single large weekly dose of 2000 µg, which is less efficiently absorbed.
+A study suggests that a sublingual dosage of 50 µg/day (350 µg/week) is effective in maintaining adequate B12 levels in these populations, compared to a single large weekly dose of 2000 µg, which is less efficiently absorbed5.

 Recommended Daily Intake for Vitamin B6